-It is probably not generally known that these values were adopted by a committee of the British Association for the Advancement of Science in 1873.
-This was a committee which recommended the cgs system, and on it were Sir W. Thomson, Carey Foster, Clerk Maxwell, J. D. Everett, and others (B. A. Report 1873, p.
+These values were adopted by a committee of the British Association for the Advancement of Science in 1873.
+This was the committee which recommended the cgs system, and on it were Sir W. Thomson, Carey Foster, Clerk Maxwell, J. D. Everett, and others (B. A. Report 1873, p.
 222).
 The committee in its report said: "One horsepower is about three-fourths of an erg-ten per second.
-More nearly, it is 7.46 erg-nines per second; and one force-de-cheval is 7.36 ergnines per second."
-(One erg-nine = 100 watts.)
+More nearly, it is 7.46 erg-nines per second; and one force-de-cheval is 7.36 erg-nines per second."
+(One erg-nine=100 watts.)